-The DSL, Local Governing Board and Head Teacher will take due regard to Part 5, KCSiE 2023.
+The DSL, Local CAST Board and Head Teacher will take due regard to Part 5, KCSiE 2023.

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-St Mary and St Joseph's recognises that children are capable of abusing their peers.
-It will not be passed off as 'banter' or 'part of growing up'.
-The forms of child-on-child abuse are outlined below.
+SCHOOL NAME recognises that children are capable of abusing their peers.
+It will not be passed off as

+'banter' or 'part of growing up'.
+The forms of child on child abuse are outlined below.